Bavarian election puts Merkel on defensive

 The party chief, Horst Seehofer, who had led its failed anti-immigrant campaign, and who is expected to face calls to resign, appeared to dig in his heels.

-"As a party leader, I bear responsibility for this result, but it's a joint responsibility," Seehofer said.
+"As party leader, I bear responsibility for this result, but it's a joint responsibility," Seehofer said.

 Questions for Merkel